Ronner/Studio-One-Drag-And-Zoom/README.md

-# Studio One MMB Drag &amp; Win+Mousewheel Zoom or Alt+Mousewheel Zoom
+# Studio One Middle Mouse Button Dragg &amp; Win+Mousewheel Pinch to Zoom

-This AutoHotKey V2 script enables you to use the MMB (Middle Mouse Button) to drag the view of your arrangement, and allows you to use the WIN+MouseWheel or ALT+MouseWheel to zoom both horizontally and vertically (like "pinch to zoom").
-It comes with a settings screens that allows you to enable/disable certain functionality and to adjust the dragging sensitivity to your liking.
+This AutoHotKey V2 script enables you to use the MMB (Middle Mouse Button) to drag the view of your arrangement, piano-roll etc, and allows you to use the WIN+MouseWheel to zoom horizontally and vertically at the same time (like "pinch to zoom").
+Functionality can be enabled/disabled and adjusted using the tray icon.
 It also comes with a "Run at startup" toggle so that you can start it up when your system boots and not have to think about it anymore.

 Credits for the dragging part go to the contributers of this Github Repo: https://github.com/lokanchung/StudioPlusOne